JuracyAmerico/gsko2019/saml-lab/saml-lab.md

 ## Step 2 - Sign into the Okta Development Console and create a new application

-The console will be at [Okta - Dev Console](https://dev-xxxxxx-admin.oktapreview.com/admin/dashboard) where xxxxxx is your personal dev account (sent by Okta).
+The console will be in the Okta - Dev Console [(https://dev-xxxxxx-admin.oktapreview.com/admin/dashboard)](https://dev-xxxxxx-admin.oktapreview.com/admin/dashboard) where xxxxxx is your personal dev account (sent by Okta).
 Create a Bookmark for this link - you will use it several times during the lab.

 You may need to switch from the **Developer Console** to the **Classic UI**.
 The Developer console looks like this after clicking **Add Application** You can do that from the top right corner